ishan-bhardwaj/notes/Java/Concurrency/1 Thread Safety.md

 > [!WARNING]
 > Primitive types such as `int`, `double` cannot be used as locks in Java because they are not objects and do not have a monitor object associated with them.

+### 2. **Extrinsic Locks**
+- Extrinsic locks are locks that are not inherently tied to a specific object.
+They are separate from the objects being locked and can be applied to any shared resource.
+- These are usually implemented using explicit lock objects provided by classes like `java.util.concurrent.locks.ReentrantLock`.
+- These locks allow for more flexible and sophisticated control over thread synchronization.
+- Key features -
+    - **Locking on External Objects** - not tied to the object being worked on (like this or ClassName.class), but instead, it is an explicit lock object that you manage externally from the object itself.
+    - **Fine-grained Lock Control** - let you manually control locking, and even try to acquire the lock without blocking indefinitely, with methods like `tryLock()`.
+    - **Locking Specific Resources** - can use extrinsic locks to synchronize on specific resources independently of the objects being worked on.
+For example, you could have multiple locks for different resources (e.g., separate locks for account number, transaction data, etc.) rather than synchronizing on the entire object.
+    - **No Deadlocks or Performance Issues** - when used properly, can allow fine-grained control of synchronization, leading to better performance and avoiding issues like deadlocks.

+- Usage -
+    1. **External Lock Object** - create a lock object, typically a ReentrantLock, that is separate from the object you're synchronizing -
+    ```
+    ReentrantLock lock = new ReentrantLock();
+    ```

+    2. **Locking a Resource** - acquire the lock explicitly in the code where you need it -
+    ```
+    lock.lock();
+    try {
+        balance += amount;  // Critical section of code where you need synchronization
+    } finally {
+        lock.unlock();      // Ensure the lock is released even if an exception occurs
+    }
+    ```

+    3. **Control Over Locking** - With extrinsic locks, you have full control over the locking behavior.
+For example, you can use `tryLock()` to attempt to acquire the lock without blocking indefinitely, or `lockInterruptibly()` to acquire a lock and be able to interrupt if the thread is waiting for too long -
+    ```
+    if (lock.tryLock()) {
+        try {
+            // Critical section code
+        } finally {
+            lock.unlock();
+        }
+    } else {
+        // Handle the case where the lock is unavailable
+    }
+    ```

+- Limitations -
+    - Requires manual lock management (you must ensure the lock is released, typically using a finally block).
+    - Can lead to deadlocks if locks are not managed carefully.

+### 3. **Optimistic Locks**
+- Optimistic locking is based on the idea that conflicts between threads will be rare.
+In this approach, a thread proceeds with its operation assuming no other thread will interfere.
+- Before committing changes, the thread checks if any other thread has modified the resource, and if a conflict is detected, it retries the operation.
+- Typically involves versioning or timestamps on data, and the thread checks if the data was modified before committing.
+- Example -
+    - `StampedLock` (with optimistic reading)
+    - Versioned data in databases or software frameworks.